Sarah-Bue/budget-buddy/README.md

 - Each detail is collected using a new prompt and validated before users can proceed to the next detail.
 -  Error messages inform users of incorrect inputs.
 - After all details have been completed, users are shown a summary of their expense details.
-- Users can chose to confirm their inputs, saving them to the Google Sheet, or to re-enter them if they need to make any changes.
+- Users can choose to confirm their inputs and save them to the Google Sheet, or re-enter them if they need to make any changes.
-- After an expense has been added, users can choose to add another expense, which will re-start the process from the first step, or to return to the main menu.
+- After an expense has been added, users can choose to add another expense, which will restart the process from the first step, or to return to the main menu.

 <details>
 <summary>Add Expense Details</summary>